When a Russian Spy Ship Was Spotted Off the Coast of Long Island in 2017

 Russian Warship Spotted Close To Montauk

-On the morning of Wednesday February 15th 2017, the Russian Warship SSV-175 Viktor Lenove was spotted thirty miles off the coast of Long Island, New York.
-Just imagine that you had rented a fishing charter off Montauk Point and suddenly ran into a Russian Warship.
-Well its more than imaginable, because the Russian Navy came pretty close to breaking through international waters yesterday not far from Montauk Point New York.
+On the morning of Wednesday, February 15, 2017, the Russian warship SSV-175 Viktor Leonov was spotted thirty miles off the coast of Long Island, New York.
+Just imagine that you had rented a fishing charter off Montauk Point and suddenly ran into a Russian warship.
+Well, it was more than imaginable because the Russian Navy came pretty close while remaining in international waters not far from Montauk Point.

-The Russian Warship had been spotted a day before 70 miles off the coast of Delaware.
-Within 24 hours the Russian Warship sailed North into the waters surrounding the Metropolitan area.
-The location of the Long Island spotting happens to be close to the United States Submarine Naval Base in Groton Connecticut.
-According to United States Government sources, the Russian Warship SSV-175 Viktor Lenove is equipped with the capabilities of intercepting vital communications data.
-Most alarmingly, the ship also carries an arsenal of missiles.
+The Russian warship had been spotted a day earlier, seventy miles off the coast of Delaware.
+Within twenty-four hours, the vessel sailed north into the waters surrounding the New York metropolitan area.
+The Long Island sighting occurred near the United States Submarine Base in Groton, Connecticut.
+According to United States government sources at the time, the Russian warship SSV-175 Viktor Leonov was equipped with communications intelligence-gathering capabilities.

 The Transformation From City Life To Suburbia For A Teen In The 1970s